 Find Packaging that Works

 Use packaging that will preserve a food’s temperature and freshness and that will travel well.
 “We used to wrap our sandwiches in butcher paper, but we switched a few years ago to stackable containers,” Hunt says.
 “It’s going to constantly evolve,” adds Hunt.
-“Anytime we’ve got a problem, whether it’s about finding better packaging or reviewing inventory, our Sysco Marketing Associate is all over it.
+“Anytime we’ve got a problem, whether it’s about finding better packaging or reviewing inventory, our Sysco Sales Consultant is all over it.
 They always find a solution.”

 Ask about how Sysco’s Business Resources can help you set up a successful takeout and delivery program.